 - Have been exposed to COVID-19 in the past 30 days

 - Trying to diagnose COVID-19.
-If you are trying to diagnose current infection with COVID-19, we recommend you contact your primary care provider.
+If you are trying to diagnose current infection with COVID-19, we offer the RT-PCR Covid-19 nasal swab with results available in one hour or less.

 Frequently Asked Questions